triton-inference-server/fil_backend/docs/model_support.md

 used in Triton.

 ## Version Compatibility
-Until version 3.0 of Treelite, Treelite offered no backward compatibility for its checkpoint format even among minor releases.
+Until version 3.0, Treelite offered no backwards compatibility for its checkpoint format even among minor releases.
 Therefore, the version of Treelite used to save a checkpoint had to exactly match the version used in the FIL backend.
-Starting with version 3.0, Treelite supports checkpoint output from any version of Treelite starting with 2.7 until the next major release.
+Starting with version 3.0, Treelite provides backwards and forward compatibility between minor releases.

 XGBoost's JSON format also changes periodically between minor versions, and older versions of Treelite used in the FIL backend may not support those